romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

   }
 </style>

-The only thing that varies here is the `y` offset of the shadow.
-That's 3 places where we'd need to change the colors now, all for tweaking a unique property.
-A good use case for custom properties is to allow tweaking individual parts of properties that only have shorthand-ish declarations, like `box-shadow`.
+For only adjusting the offset on the `y` axis, it's quite a lot to duplicate.
+It's a "chance" for a mistake when duplicating the values, and opportunities to forget updating one of the declarations if the color was to change.

-So let's refactor this by introducing a `--elevation` property that'll let us tweak just the elevation, without worrying about the color.
+By introducing a custom `--elevation` property, we can tweak just the value we need to touch and keep the rest of the `box-shadow` value in a unique place.

 <style>
   .button--with-adjustable-shadows {